gitart-group/nuxt-splitty/docs/guide/module/config.md

 export default <NMSModuleConfig>{
   // ...
-  autoImports: [{
+  autoImports: [
+    {
       name: 'useDialog',
       // 'as' is optional.
 If not specified, the `name` will be used.
       as: 'useCoreDialog',
       from: './composables/dialog',
-  }],
+    },
+    {
+      name: 'useToast',
+      from: 'vue-toast-notification',
+    },
+  ],
 };
 ```

+**NOTE:** `from` should start with `./` if it's local file, otherwise it will be considered a package.

 Usage: